twistezo/portfolio/readme.md

 ### Build, run

-To build: `npm install`
+Build: `npm install`

-To run in development mode: `npm run dev`
+Run in development mode: `npm run dev`

-To build for production: `npm run prod`
+Build for production: `npm run prod`

-Note thath output from above is in `docs/` for fastest deploy on github page
+Production output is in `docs/` for fastest deploy on github page

 ### FAQ